wyozi-gmod/vscode-gmod-workspace/README.md

 >
 > Make sure you open the `garrysmod` folder (with addons, gamemodes, etc) in VSCode

 Assuming you have correctly installed `gmodworkspace.lua`, the status bar item should turn into "GMod: Connected" soon.
-This means that the server is succesfully requesting data from our editor and the workflow should be enabledß.
+This means that the server is succesfully requesting data from our editor and the workflow should be enabled.

 Now you can start using the extension.
 Edit something, run one of the commands starting with "GModDev: Run", and you should see the file be refreshed ingame (or an error message in console).